 - Sponsors of non-HSA-regulated clinical research may be required to endorse the CRM notification that is to be submitted by the importer or local manufacturer.

-- An export licence is not required from HSA for shipping of biological samples to overseas for testing.
+- An export license is not required from HSA for the shipping of biological samples overseas for testing.

 Still have some questions?

 Think about Singapore as a starting point for your Asia-Pacific strategy of clinical development.
 It can benefit you in several ways.